dzheng616/data_is_the_new_oil/README.md

-# This repository is used to store sample code
+# This repository is used to store sample codes
 # Please see:
 ##    SQL code in branch SQL(Microsoft-SQL-SERVER)
 ####  Content List: